vianneyfaivre/words-to-pronunciation/README.md

 # Words to Pronunciation

-This script grab words as audio file from the Internet.
-Then it generates a HTML document (actually it is a Jekyll HTML document) that lists all those words.
+This script converts words to audio files.

+It also generates a HTML document (actually it is a Jekyll HTML document) that lists all those words.

 The result can be seen in my website https://vianneyfaivre.com/things/pronunciation-playground